chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

     ```
 ## TroubleShooting with Backup and Restore

-Post Restore from S3 Backup, if any service is failing
+Post Restore from S3 Backup, if any service like Ingest, Event-feed, Compliance service which communicates to OpenSearch fails, if getting 401 or 403 error, it means Base Path is given incorrect.

 We need to use the same basepath in both Postgres and OpenSearch of Automate HA